 To use our materials (text or graphics/illustrations) you must submit an official request in writing (click here for a sample letter in Word or PDF) on your organization's official letterhead.
 Email requests to email@example.com

 Permission to use Bright Futures photographs cannot be granted.
 Select Bright Futures publications, listed below, can be downloaded for multiple use and free distribution (i.e., you may not charge for the copies you make).
 (To request permission to incorporate content from these materials into new materials, see above.)

 Any information that the Bright Futures at Georgetown website collects is kept strictly confidential.
 NCEMCH does not sell or share e-mail addresses of individuals who have used the site or have ordered materials through it.
 If you have questions or concerns about privacy, please contact Bright Futures.

 When you browse through any website, certain personal information about you can be collected.
 We automatically collect and temporarily store the following information about your visit:

 For site security purposes and to ensure that this service remains available to all users, we employ software programs to monitor traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 In the event of authorized law enforcement investigations, and pursuant to any required legal process, information from these sources may be used to help identify an individual.

-To report technical problems with this Web site, please e-mail us and a technical or content staff member will respond.
+To report technical problems with this website, please e-mail us and a technical or content staff member will respond.